-124 How a soft Brexit differs from a hard one, THE ECONOMIST (June 25, 2018). https://www.economist.com/the-economist-explains/2018/06/25/how-a-soft-brexit-differs-from-a-hard-one this is the "Norway option" involving membership of the European Economic Area (EEA): 127 Norway is not a member of the EU, can negotiate its own trading arrangements with non-EU countries but has access to the EU Single Market.
+"Soft" Brexit comes in a variety of forms, but which are largely centered on retaining some degree of access to the EU Single Market.
+These "soft" Brexit options reflect relationships that other non-member countries have established with the EU.
+One version of this is the "Norway option" involving membership of the European Economic Area (EEA): Norway is not a member of the EU, can negotiate its own trading arrangements with non-EU countries but has access to the EU Single Market.
 However, compromises would be necessary to comply with this option: as part of the Single Market, there would still have to be free movement of labor and contributions to the EU budget would still be made.
 In addition, the UK would have no input into rulemaking at the EU level but still be subject to EU decisions.
 But the costs of UK's trade with the EU would still rise even with tariff-free access and harmonization with EU standards.
-Specifically, the "Norway option" would require rules of origin for exports to the EU given that Norway still has the capacity to form its own trade arrangements with non-EU countries 128.
+Specifically, the "Norway option" would require rules of origin for exports to the EU given that Norway still has the capacity to form its own trade arrangements with non-EU countries.
+128